July 25th, 2023 | By Jscrambler | 18 min read

 Well, that was a mouthful.
 If you take a closer look at your friend’s Shakespearean reply, it’s clear that the whole thing is unnecessarily complicated.
 It takes a lot longer to decipher the meaning of the message, and there are some redundancies.
 Plus, your friend added some irrelevant details.
 Sure, you can bear to decipher this nonsense once.
 But will you keep calling your friend if this becomes a permanent thing?

 As silly of an example as this may seem, it includes the same reasoning as some techniques used in code obfuscation.
 In the next chapter, we’ll see real examples of obfuscation of code, and you’ll hopefully see the resemblance.

 While (thankfully) there aren’t many real-life examples of obfuscation in human conversation, obfuscation of code has been around for a long time - there are references to “code obfuscation” in books dating back to 1972.

-In the example below, you can see someone easily accessing the code logic behind a virtual keyboard where a bank's clients type their password.
+In the example below, you can see someone easily accessing the code logic behind a virtual keyboard where a bank's clients type their passwords.

 If you understand the basics of application security, you know that code secrets should always be kept on trusted execution environments like the backend server.
 But this is one of those cases where practice takes precedence over theory.
-When companies store this important logic on the client-side, they typically do it because they can’t feasibly keep this code on the server-side.
+When companies store this important logic on the client side, they typically do so because they can’t feasibly keep it on the server side.

 Whatever the case, companies usually don’t want to expose their proprietary logic.
 And they definitely never want to expose code secrets.
 Especially when their competitors can reverse-engineer the code and copy proprietary algorithms.